Review: Fear Pharm (2020)

 As I was watching Fear Pharm the old saying “If it sounds too good to be true, it probably isn’t” kept popping into my head.
 Why?
 Because.
-Because cinematographer (Apparition, Megalodon) turned director Dante Yore and co-writers Mark S. Allen and Howard Burd certainly give the four high school students something far different from the wad of cash if they can complete a corn maze in under two hours.
+Because cinematographer (Apparition, Megalodon) turned director Dante Yore and co-writers Mark S. Allen (616 Wilford Lane) and Howard Burd certainly give the four high school students something far different from the wad of cash if they can complete a corn maze in under two hours.

 They don’t think twice about giving up their phones, or about the weird hand scanner that goes mental over Melanie.
-Maybe they should have, especially after their told as the 10,000th customer they get to try the special VIP maze and win a cash prize.
+Maybe they should have, especially after they’re told as the 10,000th customer they get to try the special VIP maze and win a cash prize.
 When has an offer like that ever been legit?

 Fear Farm opens with a prologue, so we know this isn’t a good idea.
 And we know Hershel (John Littlefield) and daughter Gemma (Aimee Stolte, Battle Star Wars) are not to be trusted.
 There are also several drone shots that show just how huge the maze is, Seeing that adds to the effectiveness of the scenes shot in it, we know they’re far from safety.

 It also helps that for once the leads aren’t so obnoxious that I wanted them dead ASAP.
 Rustin is a bit grating but he’s tolerable.
 It’s a nice change to have characters that I actually cared about.